jokeyrhyme/jokeyrhyme.github.com/_posts/2013-05-13-1-js_inheritance_and_array_prototype.md

 This is only inappropriate if it's extremely important to you that these objects look just like Arrays.

+Important: see the update at the bottom.

 #### Stack and Make-Sub-Array

 I won't detail them here, but these approaches explicitly preserve the relationship between the length and the highest index.
 These are pretty subtle and crafty, and are probably still necessary in older browsers.

+Important: see the update at the bottom.

 #### Direct Wrapper